Daniel Korski won’t face Tory party probe over groping allegations

 Conservative Campaign Headquarters (CCHQ) said the party has an “established code of conduct” and “formal processes where complaints can be made in confidence”.

-A CCHQ spokesman said: "The Party considers all complaints made under the Code of Conduct but does not conduct investigations where the Party would not be considered to have primary jurisdiction over another authority."
+A CCHQ spokesman said: "The party considers all complaints made under the Code of Conduct but does not conduct investigations where the party would not be considered to have primary jurisdiction over another authority."